ChrisJamesShevlin/Fibonacci-Particles/README.md

 It demonstrates that:

-> complexity can emerge from a single evolving parameter
+> complexity can emerge from a single evolving parameter.

----

-## 🔭 Next Step

-Right now, the system generates a single spiral from a fixed center.

-Next, I want to extend this into a multi-agent system:

-* multiple spirals growing simultaneously
-* collision detection between particles
-* stopping growth when spirals intersect
-* spawning new spirals in empty space

-The goal is to move from a single structure to a **self-organising system of competing growth patterns**.

 ---